Currently not tracking

 Honolulu

-I like sailing, diving, reading, writing, and studying the origin of life on Earth 🦠 I was born and raised by the Jersey shore, and moved to Oʻahu with my fiancé @David about ten years ago.
-We began sailing in 2020 on our 1977 PSC25 while I finished my graduate degree in microbiology.
-We sold her and bought ‘Bria Mia’, a 1988 Catalina 34, a few years ago, and have since sailed around Oʻahu and Maui county.
-We realized she wasn’t exactly the kind of boat we wanted to sail around the world in.
-So, we began searching for a bigger, heavier, blue water monohull to safely and comfortably cruise around the Hawaiian archipelago and more 🌏 we landed on a 2007 Tayana Vancouver 460 Pilot House and are currently preparing her to sail to Alaska in the Spring.
-We make really bad YouTube videos with our puppy @Port once in a blue moon if you want to follow along 🤙🏽 @The808Sailors
+I like sailing, diving, reading, writing, and studying the origin of life on Earth đŠ I was born and raised by the Jersey shore and started dating my now-fiancĂ© @David when we were just 12 years old.
+Weâve dreamed of sailing around the world together for as long as we can remember.
+We began sailing in 2020 on our 1977 Pacifc Seacraft 25â while I finished my Masters of Science in Microbiology.
+We sold her a year later and bought âBria Miaâ, a 1988 Catalina 34â.
+After sailing around OÊ»ahu and Maui county, we realized she wasnât exactly the kind of boat we wanted to cross oceans in.
+So, we began searching for something bigger and better suited for bluewater cruising, something that could safely and comfortably take us around the Hawaiian archipelago and more đ Our search led us to âCiao Bellaâ, a 2007 Tayana Vancouver 460 Pilot House.
+Since then, we continued sailing around OÊ»ahu, Maui county, and KauaÊ»i, and crossed the Pacific Ocean for Alaska in 2025.
+We make really bad YouTube videos with our puppy @Port once in a blue moon if you want to follow along đ€đœ @The808Sailors